As mentioned earlier, the calacs

 For CCD data, the dark reference file image (in electrons/sec

-) is multiplied by the image’s exposure time, then divided by the gain.
+) is multiplied by the total of the image’s exposure time, flash time (if post-flashed), and a 3-second idle time (post-SM4 non-BIAS WFC images only).
 This scaled dark reference image is subtracted from the input image in memory.
 The mean dark value is then computed from the scaled dark image and used to update the MEANDARK

-include the idle time since the last flushing of the chip or the readout time.
-Any dark accumulation during readout time or post-flash idle is automatically included in the bias image reference file (BIASFILE
+keyword in the SCI image header.
+Any dark accumulation during readout time is automatically included in the bias image reference file (BIASFILE

 Each daily dark reference image is created by incorporating the hot pixel

 information from a daydark with its corresponding basedark.
-Only hot pixels above 0.08 e−
+Only hot pixels above a certain threshold (this number changes with time and is currently set at 0.08 e−

 for more information).

-The reference file for dark subtraction, given in the header keyword DARKFILE
+The default reference files for dark subtraction, given in the header keywords DARKFILE

-, is selected based on the values of the keywords DETECTOR
+, are assigned based on the values of the keywords DETECTOR

-in the image header, and of course, the date of observation.
+in the image header.
 The dark correction is applied after the overscan regions are trimmed from the input science image.
 As in the bias image correction (BIASFILE

-routine corrects for pixel-to-pixel and large-scale sensitivity gradients across the detector by dividing the data with the flat field image.
-(This is in contrast to WFPC2 and NICMOS data that is flat-fielded by multiplying the image with an “inverse” flat field reference file.)
+routine corrects for pixel-to-pixel and large-scale sensitivity gradients across the detector by dividing the data with the flat-field image.
+(Conversion to electrons no longer depends on doFlat

 Because of geometric distortion effects, the area of the sky seen by a given pixel is